BaineGames/udacity-nd079-web-crawler/README.md

 You are given the source code for your company's legacy web crawler, which is single-threaded.
 You notice it's a bit slow, and you quickly realize a way to improve its performance and impress your new manager.
 You can upgrade the code to take advantage of multi-core architectures to increase crawler throughput.
 Furthermore, you will measure the performance of your crawler to prove that, given the same amount of time, the multi-threaded implementation can visit more web pages than the legacy implementation.
 It might just be your first week, but you're set to impress!

+## Note from Noah
+I noticed a lot of the commands in the readme here are old or do not work in the same fashion.
+For example, quotes not used breaks a command or a command is using older syntax.
+I have updated accordingly to what I think the command is supposed to be that works within my machine.

 ## Getting Started

 ### Dependencies